 Internal reference pricing (IRP)

-According to the consolidated set of responses, quotas of medicine for physicians to increase uptake is not a widely used policy across Europe. seven countries (22%) have declared having such measures in place: Cyprus, Denmark, Germany, Greece, Italy, Latvia and Lithuania.
-Nevertheless, none of those countries exclude biologicals from the scope of the quotas, as reported by the respondents, and it appears that there is no ‘one size fits all’ in the design.
+According to the consolidated set of responses, quotas of medicine for physicians to increase uptake is not a widely used policy across Europe.
+Seven countries (22%) have declared having such measures in place: Cyprus, Denmark, Germany, Greece, Italy, Latvia and Lithuania.
+Nevertheless, none of these countries exclude biologicals from the scope of the quotas, as reported by the respondents, and it appears that there is no ‘one size fits all’ in the design.
 In three countries (Denmark, Latvia and Lithuania), quotas are mandatory whereas they are only indicative in Germany (except in some regional physicians associations, where physicians are mandated by payers to reach defined quotas), Cyprus, Greece and Italy.

 Similar to IRP or INN prescribing, quotas aim to create incentives for prescribing a certain type of medicine.
 When it comes to the question of whether quotas could create discrimination, i.e. preference for a specific product group, the responses provided highlighted that: in Lithuania, the focus of quotas is on prescribing the cheapest product, whereas in Denmark, the focus of quotas is prescribing biosimilars.
 In Cyprus, Germany, Italy, Latvia, quotas design is both focused on prescription of the cheapest and on biosimilars.
 In Portugal, a quota of 20% is established as a performance indicator regarding the National Health Service (Serviço Nacional de Saúde, SNS) funding contract.